 Finally, we met with a pediatric vascular surgeon in Mexico City—my entire family was there, including my younger sister.
 He knew instantly what was wrong (venous aneurysm) and what needed to be done (surgically remove the affected part of the vein).
 As young as I was, I could see the relief wash over my parents.
 It had an immediate calming effect on them.

 That moment stayed with me and ultimately inspired me to pursue medicine.
 I wanted to be able to calm my patients the same way that surgeon did my parents all those years ago.
 When someone visits a doctor, regardless of their reason, they’re at their most vulnerable.
 Maybe I’ve known that since I was five.
-What I’ve learned since, in gravitating to pain management, is that listening—truly listening—and providing some measure of comfort is as essential to their wellbeing as the treatment.
+What I’ve learned since, in gravitating to pain management, is that listening—truly listening—and providing some measure of comfort is as essential to my patients’ wellbeing as the treatment.

 I specialize in neurology because the brain is straightforward.
 There’s no ambiguity between the symptom and its source in the brain.
 Pain is the same way.
 When you’re hurt, it activates your nervous, endocrine, and immune systems.
 Recent research indicates that chronic pain stems, in part, from an overactive immune system, not unlike an autoimmune disease.